Division of Code Enforcement

 VACANT PROPERTY REGISTRATION

 Pursuant to Toledo Municipal Code §1767 Vacant Residential Building Registration any vacant properties located in the City of Toledo must be registered within 30 days after the structure first becomes vacant.
-The property owner must file a Vacant Residential Building Registration form with the Department of Neighborhoods and pay a $200.00 fee at the time of filing.
+The property owner must file a Vacant Residential Building Registration form with the Department of Neighborhoods and Business Development and pay a $200.00 fee at the time of filing.
 For questions regarding this registration, please contact the Department of Neighborhoods at 419-245-1400.
 To complete the Vacant Property Registration, click here.